 The working class met in pubs to have drinks, exchange news or to discuss politics.

 In the 19th century some libraries, art galleries and museums were established to provide people with a sense of history.

 Music halls were popular among the lower classes.
 By the early 20th century, cinema became the great mass entertainment for mixed audiences.

 Holidaying by the sea became popular among the industrial workers.

 Transformation of Bombay into an industrial city: At first, Bombay was the major outlet for cotton textiles from Gujarat.
 Later, in the 19th century, the city functioned as a port through which large quantities of raw materials, such as cotton and opium, would pass.
 Gradually, it also became an important administrative centre in Western India, and then, by the end of the 19th century, a major industrial centre.
 Bombay became the capital of the Bombay Presidency in 1819 after the Maratha defeat in the Anglo-Maratha war.
 With the growth of trade in cotton and opium, large communities of traders and bankers as well as artisans and shopkeepers came to settle in Bombay.
 The establishment of textile mills led to a fresh surge in migration.
 Bombay had its first cotton textile mill established in 1854.
 By 1921, there were 85 cotton mills with about 1,46,000 workers.

 ‘Chawls of Bombay’: The working people who migrated from various parts lived in thickly populated Chawls.
 Chawls are multi-storeyed structures built in the native parts of the town.
 Each Chawl was divided into smaller one room tenements which had no private toilets.
 The homes being small, streets and neighborhoods were used for a variety of activities such as working, washing, sleeping and various types of leisure activities.
 The magicians, monkey players and acrobats used to regularly perform their act in an open space in the middle of four Chawls.
 Liquor shops and akharas came up in any empty spot.

+Rent Act (Bombay): The Rent Act was passed in Mumbai (Bombay) in the year 1918.
 To solve the problem of housing, the Rent Act was passed with the aim of keeping the rents reasonable.
 It had the opposite effect of producing a severe housing crisis, since landlords withdrew houses from the market.

 Bombay—a city of dreams: Despite massive overcrowding and difficult living conditions, Bombay (Mumbai) appears to many as mayanagari—a city of dreams.

 Many films of Bombay deal with the arrival in the city of new migrants and their pressures of daily life.
 Even some songs from films like CID (1956) and Guest House (1959) speak of the contradictory aspects of the city.
 By 1925, Bombay had become India’s film capital, producing films for a national audience.